igr/blog/src/content/posts/2025-05-20-aggregations/index.md

 lang: en
 slug: "aggregations"
 description: >
-  Aggregations are a composite of parts.
-They should be modeled as data types, not collections.
+  Aggregations should be modeled as data types, not collections.
 ---

 This is a practice that is rarely discussed.
 Let us examine it more closely.